 The first network scenario we consider is the same presented initially to highlight the problems of the AOB mechanism in heterogeneous networks, i.e., a network with a single legacy station and n enhanced stations.
 Figure 2.9 compares the throughputs achieved by the legacy station and by one of the enhanced stations when the enhanced stations use either the AOB scheme or the AOB-CR mechanism, versus the n value.
 The results clearly show that the AOB-CR protocol effectively provide a fair channel access to the enhanced stations.
 In other words, the AOB-CR mechanism guarantees that the enhanced stations effectively use the collected credits to reduce the backoff times, so as to introduce, on average, the same contention overheads on their frame transmissions as the basic access scheme.
-From the numerical results, we can also observe that the enhanced stations are slightly advantaged on the single legacy station when n increases.
-This is due to the fact that the higher the number of enhanced stations in the network, the more transmission attempts are released and the more credits are earned.
+From the numerical results, we can also observe that the enhanced stations are slightly advantaged on the single legacy stations in the network, the more transmission attempts are released and the more credits are earned.
 These credits are used to perform immediate frame transmissions, which suffer negligible collision probability with respect to the normal frame transmissions performed by the legacy station.